 Like Fanfare, Timewatch‘s cover uses artwork of ambiguous origin, in this case what seems to be a painting of a disembodied, heavy-lidded eye.
 As with that album, reverse image searches show up nothing.
 The back cover credits one Sheila Stokes as photographer and one Hilary Turner as designer, though it’s unclear exactly what these roles entailed – the front is the only thing that could conceivably be a photograph here, but we have no way of knowing whether Turner created the painting or simply appropriated and edited one.
 It certainly appears weathered and cracked enough to be a section of some older painting, but the subject’s flesh – if that’s what it is – seems strangely contoured, almost like we’re looking at an unusual piece of knotted wood.
 Perhaps this eerie quality is simply a result of Stokes photographing an old portrait that may not have been entirely anatomically accurate, and Turner cropping most of it out while applying a creepy blue filter.
 (The record’s A-side is also decorated by a stylised blue eye, while the B-side sports an enigmatic blue letter “S” – I suppose it could stand for “Setanta”, but somehow that doesn’t feel entirely satisfying.)
-Whatever their process, the final result reminds me more than anything of a nightmarish moment in (of all things) the series finale of Courage the Cowardly Dog – a scene known, pretty much universally, as “You’re Not Perfect”.
-Perhaps the most memorable of the show’s many forays into surreal horror, this dream sequence confronts Courage with a creature that serves as a kind of deformed, neotenous embodiment of his own self-doubt – the Timewatch eye, floating in its blue void, shares the same kind of soulful, weary misery.
-(Look, meaningless and arbitrary parallels between obscure pop-culture artefacts are basically what I live for at this point.)
+Whatever their process, the final result reminds me more than anything of a nightmarish moment in (of all things) the series finale of Courage the Cowardly Dog.
+In one of the show’s childhood-scarring forays into surreal horror, Courage dreams of a deformed, neotenous creature, seemingly an embodiment of his own self-doubt, who turns in its blue amniotic abyss and whispers to him, “You’re not perfect.”
+The Timewatch eye, floating in its blue void, evinces the same kind of soulful, detached sadness.
+(Look, arbitrary parallels between obscure pop-culture artefacts are largely what I live for at this point.)

 Considering my take on Fanfare, I might also point out that many of Odilon Redon’s paintings depict solemn, disembodied, floating eyes.
 At one moment rawly alien and chillingly familiar, Redon’s creatures – if that term is even expansive enough to encompass them – often feel like things heaved onto the shores of the conscious mind from the blackest depths beneath.
 They do not correspond to contemporary ideas about how monsters should look, or, more pointedly, how monsters should be designed.
 There are no simple vampires or werewolves or aliens here; there are things which seem to demand the coining of new words to describe them.
 It’s tempting to liken these beings to illustrations from the Necronomicon, but that’s wrong, too – Cthulhu and his ilk are too ubiquitous, too familiar.
 Redon’s creations are like illustrations transcribed from the now-burnt grimoires of vanished medieval alchemists who saw too much and knew things we do not.
 They are unfiltered.
 They are pre-modern.
 They are the exact, exact, aesthetic opposite of the average DeviantArt page.
 They remind us that we’re not perfect.